statamic/docs/content/collections/docs/oauth.md

 ## Usage

 Send your users to the provider’s login URL to begin the OAuth workflow.
-You may do this with the `oauth` tag:
+Buttons for each configured provider will be available on the Control Panel's login page, but you may also do this on the front-end with the `oauth` tag:

 ```
 <a href="{{ oauth:github }}">Log in with Github</a>